 Child fatalities represent the extreme of all issues that have a negative impact on children.
 Despite an increasing awareness of severe violence against children, very little was known in the past about fatal child abuse and neglect.
 In the late 1980's, Missouri researchers discovered that many fatal child injury cases were inadequately investigated and that many children were dying from common household hazards with inadequate supervision.
 Many cases of fatal abuse and neglect went undetected, misclassified as natural deaths, accidents or suicides.
 The information necessary for a thorough investigation of a child death was distributed among agencies, which could not share records.
 In 1992, Missouri initiated a comprehensive, statewide child fatality review program.
-The CFRP review process has resulted in better investigations, more timely communication, improved training and technical assistance, and standardized data collection that allows us to understand much more about how our children die, the circumstances in which they die and who may be responsible.
+The CFRP review process has resulted in better investigations, more timely communication, improved training and technical assistance, and standardized data collection.